 - When you wake up in the morning and before you go to bed

-- After pup wakes from a nap (every nap)
+- After your pup wakes from a nap (every nap)

-- Within 30 minutes of pup eating a meal
+- Within 30 minutes of your pup eating a meal

-- Within 15 minutes of pup drinking water
+- Within 15 minutes of your pup drinking water

 - After puppy playtime or visits from friends